BenchmarksStack Ranking

 Key Takeaways

-2. SIMD is the final mile - Once arithmetic is optimized, vectorization squeezes out the remaining gains.
+2. SIMD is the final mile -- Once arithmetic is optimized, vectorization squeezes out the remaining gains, but beware of architecture-specific pitfalls like missing 64-bit NEON multiply.

 This is just one piece of the H33 optimization story.
 In the next post, we'll cover how we achieved 65% faster STARK proving through NEON NTT, parallel Merkle trees, and batch inversion.